 How to get to Teguise

-To get from Lanzarote Airport to Teguise, you can do what we did and rent a car.
+To get to Teguise, you can do what we did and rent a car at Lanzarote Airport.
 This way, you can easily get to your Teguise hotel and other places around the island.
 If you don’t want to drive, consider booking a private transfer to your hotel.

 Of course, you can also take public transport, by taking the bus to Costa Teguise, Playa Blanca, or Puerto del Carmen, then transferring to another bus to Villa Teguise.
 The buses depart from Terminal 1 and 2 every 20 minutes on weekdays and every hour on weekends.